 And I love reading as a way to relax especially on those crazy cold days or nights while the snow falls outside.
 Is there anything better than a cup of hot cocoa and a good book?

 If I could read all day I would for me reading is the ultimate therapy and the best escape, the education, traveling without leaving my house, and so many experiences.
 Here are a few more of my favorites.

 I loved reading this book.
 A fresh perspective, a bold and beautiful way of looking at diversity, and letting us all be understood.
 You may know everyone hates being misunderstood.

 This book offers an alternative point of view and the danger of a single story.
 We all are more than what meets the eye.

-Just get your warm cozy blankie and relax on your couch piled high with plush soft pillows and enjoy a good book.
+Just get your warm cozy blankie relax on your couch piled high with plush soft pillows and enjoy a good book.
 It is just heavenly.

-Any book by Phillippa Gregory- I am a sucker for historical romance novels, my favorite The Other Boleyn Girl, but really all her books are amazing, a trip back in time, especially of that notorious King Henry the 8th and his 8 wives.
+Any book by Phillippa Gregory- I am a sucker for historical romance novels, my favorite is The Other Boleyn Girl, but really all her books are amazing, a trip back in time, especially of that notorious King Henry the 8th and his 8 wives.

 So there you go!
-Winter doesn’t have to be dull, gloomy and depressing.
+A fun list of winter self-care ideas.
+Winter doesn’t have to be dull, gloomy, and depressing.
 Shine your own kind of light and sunshine by practicing soothing winter self-care.

 And, here’s to wishing you lovely cozy winter days and nights!